 My name is Jon Call, but most know me as Jujimufu, the anabolic acrobat.
-Many people might be discovering me because I’m the guy who did the weighted chair split videos that went viral.
+I’m the guy who did the weighted chair split videos that went viral.
 I also competed on America’s Got Talent Season 11.

 About me, Jujimufu:

-I’m 31 years old, living in the United States in the state of Alabama and have been training and dieting since 1999.
+I’m 31 years old, living in the United States in the state of North Carolina.
+I’ve been training and dieting since 1999.
 In 2000 I started teaching myself something called tricking (tricking is an aesthetic blend of flips, twists and kicks).
 In 2002 I launched the website trickstutorials.com where I grew the largest community of online tricksters outside of social media.
 As I grew into an adult I began to combine my tricking talents with recreational bodybuilding and strength pursuits: the result is Acrobolix.
 The name Acrobolix is a play on the words Acrobatic and Anabolic.

 Jujimufu training Q & A:

 When I was 13 I began training Taekwondo.

 I discovered it online when I was 15, and tried teaching myself in my backyard.
 I got the hang of it.

 How did you get started lifting weights?

 My parents got me a gym membership when I was 14.
 The gym was right across the street from my school, so I lifted weights after school while I waited for them to give me a ride back home.
 I fell in love with deadlifts and squats and have continued training them.

 When I was 15, I had a goal: get the full splits to put it in my free kata for my Taekwondo training.
 I trained my flexibility every night for almost 2 hours and in 2 months I reached my goal.